-Located in a restored Bauhaus building, with its trademark white, curved exterior, the Poli House is right next to Carmel Market.
+Located in a restored Bauhaus building, with a trademark white, curved exterior, the Poli House is right next to Carmel Market.
 Inside, expect a bold, bright and modern interior, with futuristic red pods in the lobby.
-The 40 light-filled rooms are minimalistic and compact, featuring large windows, stripped floors and colourful furniture, while bathrooms have walk-in showers with rainfall showerheads.
+The 40 light-filled rooms are minimalistic and compact, featuring large windows, stripped floors and colourful furniture, while bathrooms have walk-in rainfall showers.
 Upstairs, the large, panoramic rooftop has a cocktail bar (which also offers lunch and dinner), a heated swimming pool and a spa, and guests also receive access to a nearby gym.
 Breakfast is served next door at the popular Loveat cafe, featuring Middle Eastern cuisine.

 This luxurious boutique hotel is nestled in the picturesque streets of the American Colony in Neve Tzedek.
 It was built in 1866 by two American Christian brothers, John and George Drisco, who arrived in Tel Aviv as part of the New England Church of the Messiah’s mission to prepare the land for the second coming.
 The Drisco is the product of over a decade of restoration work by architect Ari Shaltiel.
 The 42 elegantly furnished rooms and suites are all different in style, but white walls, wooden floors and marble bathrooms are common features.
 Some rooms overlook the Mediterranean Sea, the suites offer private terraces with views of Tel Aviv and Jaffa, and you can also book a charming standalone villa.
 Breakfast at the Zada Restaurant features gourmet egg dishes and brioches, with toppings such as home-cured salmon and poached eggs.
 For dinner, enjoy a contemporary Ottoman culinary experience, while the Drisco Bar in the lavish lobby serves classic and speciality cocktails, wines and small bites.